Val di Fassa holidays

 Val di Fassa, Italy

-With its authentic alpine villages and dramatic Dolomite scenery, holidays to Val di Fassa serve up natural beauty with a dash of local culture.
+With its authentic alpine villages and dramatic Dolomite scenery, holidays to Val di Fassa mix outdoor adventure with laid-back local culture.

 Good to know